maxhumber/maxhumber.com/_posts/2016-12-24-favourite-quotes-2016.md

 'You should never pass up an opportunity to be kind.
 You should never not thank someone.
 You should never not say something nice when you think it.' — Christopher Moore in [Secondhand Souls](http://amzn.to/2hTieE8)

+~

+If you're interested, I parsed through all of my Kindle highlights using [this script](http://maxhumber.com/blog/kindle-clippings).
+And if you want to see The 2015 Edition of my 52 favourite quotes it's available on [Medium](https://medium.com/@maxhumber/52-quotes-89c538fa38fa#.kvpkvwxhy).